Who are the men that pick for scraps amongst the ruins at the end of history?

 It's very, very true.

-Habsification says the Anglo-Saxons, Jutes, and Frisians came and intermixed with a Britonic people, which created the English people, formed a culture and shaped this land for the last 1,600 years.
+Haberspication says the Angles, Saxons, Jutes, and Frisians came and intermixed with the Britonic people, which created the English people, formed a culture, and shaped this land for the last 1,600 years.

 They don't believe what they say and don't apply it when the roles are reversed.